Safe Fueling and Efficiency

 - Slow down and travel at moderate steady speeds; it's safer and will reduce fuel consumption.

-- Tune up your engine whenever you have to stop.
+- Turn off your engine whenever you have to stop.
 Idling your engine for longer than a minute is worse for air quality than restarting the warm engine again.

 - Keep your hull clean.
 Perform regular hull maintenance to prevent hard marine growth that creates a rough hull and added underwater drag.